May 11, 2022

-PostgreSQL is a powerful and open source relational database platform.
+PostgreSQL is a powerful and open-source relational database management system.
 It’s scalable across multiple platforms and is a widely used and well-loved tool.
 In this tutorial, we’ll show you how to install PostgreSQL on CentOS 7!

 PostgreSQL uses SQL for relational queries and JSON for non-relational queries.
 One advantage of using PostgreSQL is its immense community support!
 Its open source nature means that a lot of developers contribute to this utility’s growth.

 PostgreSQL is scalable, reliable and accompanied by advanced optimization features.
 In most cases, people assume advanced optimization and data types are supported by only commercial databases like SQL Server and Oracle.
 Contrary to this belief, PostgreSQL provides all of this and many more advanced features, definitely making it a worthwhile addition to your VPS.

 PostgreSQL is extremely simple to start using and master.

 Here we will demonstrate how to install PostgreSQL on CentOS 7.